 Posted by Willy Franzen on August 18, 2011.
-Positions below updated every five minutes.
+Jobs updated daily.

 I don’t know a lot about Information Technology despite my being pretty in touch with the tech world.
 According to Wikipedia it’s “the acquisition, processing, storage and dissemination of vocal, pictorial, textual and numerical information by a microelectronics-based combination of computing and telecommunications” and it includes “anything that renders data, information or perceived knowledge in any visual format whatsoever, via any multimedia distribution mechanism.”
 In other words, IT can mean a lot of different things to a lot of different people.
 What I do know about IT is that it can be a huge cost center for businesses of nearly any size.
 Once you slap the IT tag on something, the price shoots through the roof.
 That’s why I was shocked to come across a company that offer free IT tools.
 Spiceworks is based in Austin, TX, and they have built “an easy-to-use software app that simplifies the life of IT pros…kinda’ like an ‘iTunes for IT management.'”
 And all of you non-techies better not stop reading, they have jobs for you too.